Who is DT Information Governance?

 You are not required to pay any fee for exercising your rights.
-If you do make a request, I have one month to respond to you.
+If you do make a request, in most circumstances I have one month to respond to you.
 Please contact me at firstname.lastname@example.org if you wish to make a request.

 More information on your rights can be found on the Information Commissioner’s website at www.ico.org.uk .

-If you wish to raise a complaint on how I have handled your personal data, you can contact the Data Protection Officer who will investigate the matter.
-I would like the opportunity to resolve this with you.
+If you wish to raise a complaint on how I have handled your personal data, you can contact me and I will investigate the matter as I would like the opportunity to resolve this with you.

 If you are not satisfied with my response or believe I am processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, Telephone 0303 123 1113 (local rate) or by using their online reporting form on their website at www.ico.org.uk .